moveit/moveit.ros.org/install/docker/index.markdown

 Docker is an open-source project that automates the deployment of Linux applications inside software containers.
 See [https://www.docker.com/](https://www.docker.com/).

-Docker can help you easily evaluate someone else's code changes without changing your local setup, as well as test on versions of Linux other than your locally installed version.
+Docker can help you easily evaluate someone else's code changes without changing your local setup, as well as test on versions of Linux other than your locally installed one.
 MoveIt has an [official MoveIt Docker build](https://hub.docker.com/r/moveit/moveit/) that lets you quickly run MoveIt in a local container.

 ## Installing Docker